 When going on foot, skiing or when in a vehicle, you should not salute if it puts people in danger.

-When a detachment proceeds, it is to salute its company commander, its other direct superiors and all generals/ admirals.
+When moving in formation, the formation leader is to salute its company commander, its other direct superiors and all generals/admirals.

 3.2.7 Rendering Honours

 And individual soldier and unit render honours to